 In many of the state’s metro areas, salaries for forensic accountants are just as strong.
 For example, in Memphis, they earn about $81,840.

 Aimed at ensuring regulatory and internal standards are met, controllers enjoy strong salaries that reflect their expertise in the field.
 In Tennessee, they earn a median salary of $100,230, while those at the upper end of the pay scale earn about $138,030 – $193,550, which represents the 75th – 90th percentile.

 In many metro areas throughout the state, salaries for controllers are even higher.
 For example, they earn a median salary of $109,3108 in Chattanooga, while in Nashville, it’s $105,510.

 Public accounting is an area that covers a vast range of company sizes and levels of individual expertise, ranging from the small one-man show to major multinational consultancies with armies of CPAs on call.

 In Tennessee, CPAs earn about $104,190, which represents the 90th percentile among all accountants and auditors in the state.
 In Memphis, the average salary for these professionals is just as strong, at $105,060.

 Accountants in Executive Roles

-At the very top end of the corporate hierarchy for accounting professionals in Nashville are corporate CFOs– individuals with plenty of industry-specific experience, expertise, and credentials, which usually comes in the form of a CPA.
-This helps account for their starting salary range of $123,069 to $504,709, with a $199,701 midpoint.
+At the very top end of the corporate hierarchy for accounting professionals are corporate CFOs: individuals with only the most impressive industry-specific experience, expertise, and credentials, including the esteemed CPA designation.

 Salaries for Accountants and Auditors in Tennessee’s Cities and Rural Areas